Exercises of Commencement

 10 a.m.
 Exercises of Commencement Central Campus (Bear Recreation and Athletic Center Fieldhouse if inclement weather)

 Immediately Following Commencement-- Commencement Picnic Complimentary picnic for seniors, family members, guests, faculty, and staff.
+The picnic generally goes from noon until 2 p.m., though guests are welcome to linger.
 Central Campus Lawn (Bear Recreation and Athletic Center if inclement weather)

 - President's Social Graduates and their families are invited to a reception and social with the President of the college.